What is perfSONAR?¶

 paris-traceroute - A packet trace tool that attempts to identify paths in the presence of load balancers

 ping - The classic utility for determining reachability, round-trip time (RTT) and basic packet loss.

 The scheduling layer consists of a single tool named pScheduler and is responsible for:

 More information on using the pScheduler can be found in the section Running Measurements with pScheduler.

-The archiving layer currently consists a single component named esmond that stores measurement information as time-series data.
-It is often referred to as the measurement archive (MA) and the term is used interchangeably with esmond.
-It can be installed on each measurement host if they meet hardware requirements or a single central instance may store results from multiple measurement hosts.
-For more information on esmond see Deploying a Central Measurement Archive.
-For information on running a central measurement archive see Deploying a Central Measurement Archive.
+The archiving layer currently consists of components that store measurement information as time-series data.
+This layer is often referred to as the measurement archive (MA) and the plug-in architecture of pScheduler allows flexibility in what software is used at this layer.
+The default that ships with perfSONAR is a combinaton of Logstash and OpenSearch.
+These are externally developed open source components that add aadditional metdata and allow it to be queried in a flexible manner.
+The components can be installed on each measurement host if they meet hardware requirements or a single central instance may store results from multiple measurement hosts.
+For more information see Deploying a Central Measurement Archive.

 The configuration layer is where desired measurements are defined along with instructions on where to store them.
 The primary component at this layer is called pSConfig. pSConfig is a template framework for describing and configuring a topology of tasks.
 If you manage more than one perfSONAR host (or participate in a distributed community of perfSONAR measurement hosts), the following configuration tasks can quickly become unwieldy:

 Scheduling the tasks you want to run at each location.

 Maintaining visualization components to display results of the measurements from multiple hosts